 In other places Jesus spoke about honoring father and mother (see Matthew 15:1-9).
 Jesus taught that you should love your father, your mother, your sons and daughters, your neighbors, and even your enemies.
 But here He says that His disciples must love Him "supremely" (see Carson, p.
 257).
-If you love anyone or anything more than Jesus, you're not "worthy" of Him.
-In other words, you aren't "fit" to be His disciple because you don't really understand who He is.
-As C.S.
-Lewis so insightfully pointed out, Jesus was either the Lord or a lunatic for making statements like this.
+If you love anyone or anything more than Jesus, you're not "worthy" of Him; you aren't "fit" to be His disciple.
 If indeed Jesus is the Lord of all creation, demanding that people love Him supremely is entirely appropriate.
 You can really only have one "God" in your life.
 In Luke 14:26 Jesus made this point in an even more provocative way: